apollographql/apollo-ios/README.md

 # Apollo iOS client

-This is an early prototype of Apollo client for iOS, written in Swift.
+This is an early prototype of a GraphQL client for iOS, written in Swift.

-The focus of this prototype is to validate some ideas about the mapping of GraphQL query results to typed structures.
+The focus of this prototype is to validate some ideas about the mapping of GraphQL query results to typed structs.
 It contains tests for a variety of GraphQL queries, and handwritten query classes with nested types that define the mappings.
 These query classes will eventually be automatically generated from a GraphQL schema and query documents, so the current example queries are meant mostly as a validation of the mapping design before starting work on the code generator.

 ## Usage